WesleyHoKJ/LeongAgency/README.md

 Elements/information needed:
 1) Name
 2) Phone number
+3) Generation
-3) Email
+4) Email
-4) Living area
+5) Living area
-5) Occupation
+6) Occupation
-6) Net income per month
+7) Net income per month
-7) View about present and future
+8) View about present and future
-8) Reasons buy and not buy insurance
+9) Reasons buy and not buy insurance
-9) Got son/daughter?
+10) Got son/daughter?
-10) Opinion on life & death and future of their family members if the person passed away
+11) Opinion on life & death and future of their family members if the person passed away